uhessentials/uhessentials.github.io/index.md

 <img src="/images/M1-Profile-Page.png" width="800">

-Once your profile is created, you will be sent to the home page where you can explore the various threads available for viewing:
+Once your profile is created, you can go to the home page where you can explore the various threads available and see the recently asked questions users have submitted:

 <img src="/images/M1-Home-Page.png" width="800">

-After choosing a general topic you will be directed to the Top of the Topic page which shows all posts made in that specific Thread by other users of the system.
+Want to see more of a specific thread?
+Click on the thread name on the home page, or use the threads dropdown on the top navigation bar.
+After choosing a specific thread, you will be directed to its respective thread page, which shows all questions made by other users:

 <img src="/images/M1-Thread-Page.png" width="800">